Steal ideas for your main bedroom from the most stylish bedrooms of the West.

 This modern cabin leaves the bedroom open to nature with floor-to-ceiling windows.
 A fur blanket warms up the room, balancing the hard floors with plush comfort.
 “Mornings we can sit here and stare out for hours,” says homeowner Harry Bray.
 “The other day, we saw some Western tanagers,” wife Claudia Bray adds.
 “I said, ‘You make the coffee,’ and Harry said, ‘No, you make it.’”

-Our 2015 Idea House features an upstairs master bedroom.
+Our 2015 Idea House features a main upstairs bedroom.
 Keeping the sleeping area away from gathering spots adds a nice sense of privacy.
 Wall-to-wall drapes also help, allowing the homeowners to decide when they need to shut themselves off for slumber.

 Interior designer Jessica Helgerson made space on a small bedside table by installing wall-mounted sconces.
 This modern Portland loft exhibits gorgeous textures on a natural color palette with its textile headboard, gray bedding, and wooden table.